davidsellen/pokemoncoreapi/Readme.md

 * **David Santos** - *Initial work* - [DavidSantos](https://github.com/davidsellen)

-See also the list of [contributors](https://github.com/davidsellen/pokelist/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/davidsellen/pokemoncoreapi/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

 * This API cosumes its pokemons from https://pokeapi.co
-* Used some ideas from [Renato Groffe](https://medium.com/@renato.groffe/net-core-2-0-nosql-exemplos-utilizando-mongodb-documentdb-e-redis-be5f5407ff13)
+* Used some ideas from @github/renatogroffe [net-core-2-exemplos](https://medium.com/@renato.groffe/net-core-2-0-nosql-exemplos-utilizando-mongodb-documentdb-e-redis-be5f5407ff13)